Theoretical and observational constraints on early dark energy in $F(R)$ gravity: Introduction

-Several works have utilized the $F(R)$ gravity to tackle the Hubble tension~\cite{Schiavone:2022wvq}.
-Nojiri \textit{et al.}~\cite{Nojiri:2019fft} proposed a scenario unifying DE, EDE, and inflation.
-Odintsov \textit{et al.}~\cite{Odintsov:2020qzd, Odintsov:2023cli} utilized the EDE model proposed in Ref.~\cite{Nojiri:2019fft} to study the Hubble tension problem and obtained a Hubble constant similar to the prediction in $\Lambda$CDM model.
-Nojiri \textit{et al.}~\cite{Nojiri:2022ski} proposed a saddle point condition as a remedy for the Hubble tension.
-Schiavone \textit{et al.}~\cite{Schiavone:2022wvq} assumed a special solution of the scalaron field to produce a decreasing trend of the effective Hubble constant based on the idea of redshift-dependent Hubble constant inferred from a binned data analysis of the SNe Ia Pantheon sample within $2\sigma$~\cite{Dainotti:2021pqg, Dainotti:2022bzg}.
-They assumed a special solution, the $F(R)$ function at the low-redshift limit and thereby reconstructed the $F(R)$ function to be $F(R)\approx m^2 B_0+B_1 R+B_2 R^2/m^2$, where $m$ is a constant with the dimension of mass and $B_0$, $B_1$, and $B_2$ are dimensionless constant.
-Although phenomenologically successful, this model should also be compatible with other constraints, e.g., local gravity tests~\cite{Capozziello:2007eu}.
-Especially, as we will show in this paper, a power-law form can easily cause problems since a small mass scale cannot protect the Ricci scalar going to infinity, i.e., $\partial F/\partial R\propto R/m^2 \to \infty$ for $R\gg m^2$.
+Several works have used $F(R)$ gravity to address the Hubble tension~\cite{Schiavone:2022wvq}.
+Nojiri, Odintsov, and Oikonomou~\cite{Nojiri:2019fft} proposed a scenario unifying LDE, EDE, and inflation.
+Odintsov \textit{et al.}~\cite{Odintsov:2020qzd, Odintsov:2023cli} utilized the EDE model proposed in Ref.~\cite{Nojiri:2019fft} to study the Hubble tension problem and obtained a Hubble constant similar to the prediction in the $\Lambda$CDM model.
+Nojiri, Odintsov, and Oikonomou~\cite{Nojiri:2022ski} proposed a saddle point condition as a remedy for the Hubble tension.
+Schiavone, Montani, and Bombacigno~\cite{Schiavone:2022wvq} assumed a special solution of the scalaron field to produce a decreasing trend of the effective Hubble constant based on the idea of redshift-dependent Hubble constant inferred from a binned data analysis of the SNe Ia Pantheon sample within $2\sigma$~\cite{Dainotti:2021pqg, Dainotti:2022bzg}.
+They assumed a special solution, the $F(R)$ function at the low-redshift limit, and thereby reconstructed the $F(R)$ function to be $F(R)\approx m^2 B_0+B_1 R+B_2 R^2/m^2$, where $m$ is a constant with the dimension of mass and $B_0$, $B_1$, and $B_2$ are dimensionless constants.
+Although the above studies have been phenomenologically successful in light of the Hubble tension, they should also be compatible with other constraints, e.g., local tests of gravity~\cite{Capozziello:2007eu}.